 Carol received many highly competitive grants and awards, including a post-doctoral fellowship at the School of Criticism and Theory, an NEH Fellowship in Residence for College Teachers at Yale, and an ACLS Fellowship.

 During her time on the faculty, Carol served on all of the College’s major committees, including the Promotions Committee, the Educational Affairs Committee, Faculty Council, and the Curriculum Committee.
 She was also appointed to several key ad hoc committees, including the Library Planning Committee, the Bicentennial Committee, and a Presidential Search Committee.
-She also held several administrative positions over the years, serving as Dean of the French School from 1985 to 1987, Dean of the Faculty from 1991 to 1993, and as the Dean for Faculty Development and Research from 2004 until her retirement.
-Carol was an unstinting supporter, advocate, and mentor of a new generation of faculty colleagues, and she took great pride in the accomplishments of junior colleagues that she helped to hire and support.
+She also held several administrative positions over the years, serving as Dean of the French School from 1985 to 1987, Dean of the Faculty from 1991 to 1993, and as the Dean for Faculty Development and Research when that position was newly created and appointed at the start of my own presidency in 2004.
+Carol brought all of her talents and years of experience to bear in her service in this last role.
+As Dean of Faculty Development and Research, she was an unstinting supporter, advocate, and mentor of a new generation of faculty colleagues, and I know she took great pride in the accomplishments of junior colleagues that she helped to hire and support.